-As you probably know, there are many passages available that claim to be ideal for close reading.
+As you probably know, there are many passages available that claim to be ideal for close reading and reading comprehension.
 Many are in published books.
 Many are available either for free or for purchase on the internet.
 As you select passages for your students to read, please keep in mind that not all passages are created equal.
 Teacher sites like Teachers Pay Teachers are open marketplaces.
 That means that anyone can publish anything, whether or not they are qualified as an author or the products themselves are well-written or effective.

 Don’t let your students read poorly written texts.
 Ask yourself these diagnostic questions to see if the text you have selected is worthy of you and your students.
 And in case you are wondering why I am qualified to write such a list, I am a professional nonfiction children’s writer with more than 120 books in print.